pixbi/style-guidelines/nodejs.md

 * *Prefer simple modules*.
 Corollary to preferring using module patterns.
 When you have a module that creates sub-modules inside it, it may be a sign of troubles to come.
+* *ALWAYS use semicolons*.
+Never rely on automatic semicolon insertion.
+It will break your mind.